 How to Prevent Your Dog From Eating Cat Poop

 Sometimes, the cat poop in question is out of your control.
-If neighborhood cats are pooping in your yard, there is little you can do to prevent your dog from eating it.
+If neighborhood cats are pooping in your yard, there is little you can do to prevent your dog from eating it, other than trying to repel the cats from your yard in the first place.
 If this is the case, take your dog in for regular visits to the veterinarian to make sure he has not contracted any internal parasites from his scavenging.